billsix/cprogrammingbook/doc/06-Structs.rst

 Only the first member of a union can be initialized.

-If a structure or union contains unnamed members, whether unnamed bitfields or padding for alignment, they are ignored in the initialization process; they don't have to be counted when you provide the initializers for the real members of the structure.
+If a structure or union contains unnamed members, whether unnamed bit-fields or padding for alignment, they are ignored in the initialization process; they don't have to be counted when you provide the initializers for the real members of the structure.